Malcolm Ross (literary critic)

-Malcolm Mackenzie Ross, (January 2, 1911 – November 4, 2002) was a notable Canadian literary critic.
+Malcolm Mackenzie Ross (January 2, 1911 – November 4, 2002) was a Canadian literary critic.
+He was a cofounder of the publishing imprint New Canadian Library and a member of the Canada Council.

 Education

-Born in Fredericton, New Brunswick, the son of Cora Elizabeth Hewitson and Charles Duff Ross, Ross attended Fredericton High School before receiving a Bachelor of Arts degree in English and Philosophy from the University of New Brunswick in 1933.
+Ross was born on January 2, 1911, in Fredericton, New Brunswick, the son of Cora Elizabeth Hewitson and Charles Duff Ross.
+He attended Fredericton High School before receiving a Bachelor of Arts degree in English and Philosophy from the University of New Brunswick in 1933.
 He received a Master of Arts degree from the University of Toronto in 1934 and a Ph.D. from Cornell University in 1941.

 Academic career

-Prior to receiving his Ph.D. from Cornell, he had lectured there in its English department.
+Prior to receiving his Ph.D. from Cornell, Ross had lectured there in its English department.
 From 1941-42, Ross taught at Indiana University-Bloomington.
 From 1945 to 1950, he taught at the University of Manitoba.
 In 1949, Ross received a Guggenheim Fellowship and spent six months studying at Harvard University and six months writing Poetry & dogma: the transfiguration of eucharistic symbols in seventeenth century English poetry in Pasadena, California.

-He was a professor of English at Queen's University.
+Ross was a professor of English at Queen's University.
 He was head of the Department of English from 1957 to 1960 and held the James Cappon Professorship in English from 1960 to 1962.
 In 1962, he went to the University of Toronto and was the Dean of Arts from 1962 to 1968.
 From 1968 to 1982, he was a professor and a Thomas McCulloch Professor at Dalhousie University.
 He was also among the original Editorial Advisors of the scholarly journal Dionysius.

 Other career activities

-He founded the New Canadian Library imprint, published by McClelland and Stewart, and for several years was its general editor.
-In 2007 the University of Toronto Press published New Canadian Library: The Ross-McClelland Years, 1952-1978, a work by Janet Beverly Friskney that provides an account of the New Canadian Library during the years of Ross's editorship.
+Ross, alongside Jack McClelland, cofounded the New Canadian Library imprint, published by McClelland and Stewart, and for several years was its general editor.
+In 2007, the University of Toronto Press published New Canadian Library: The Ross-McClelland Years, 1952-1978, a work by Janet Beverly Friskney that provides an account of the New Canadian Library during the years of Ross's editorship.

-He served on the Canada Council, where he was a chief policymaker.
+Ross served on the Canada Council, where he was a chief policymaker.
 In Strange Bedfellows: The State and the Arts in Canada, George Woodcock relates a weekend he spent with Ross, Alex Colville, Dennis Lee, Gratien Gelinas, Pierre Trottier, and R. Murray Schafer as guests of Governor General Jules Leger at Rideau Hall in the autumn of 1976 to discuss and formulate a policy for the arts and culture in Canada.